xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Adam Schriber on Activating the Power Source in the Golf Swing
+* coach of Anthony Kim

 # Jamy Belcher on The Foundational Principles of Leadership and Being Your Best Self
 * ex "you" ces - excuses - the word YOU is in the middle, because it is all about you.

 # Tips from PGA TOUR 36
 * playing from the divot: